-While there are various factors that could lead to carpal tunnel syndrome, here are a few things that could put you at a higher risk.
+While various factors could lead to carpal tunnel syndrome, here are a few things that could put you at a higher risk.

 If you have suffered a fracture in the wrist or finger area, or if you had a bone dislocation in the same area, you are at a higher risk of carpal tunnel syndrome.
 In such a case, the space in the carpal tunnel area goes through a change, which can put extra pressure on the median nerve and aggravate your risks.

 Carpal tunnel syndrome affects more women than men, as in most cases, the area of the carpal tunnel is relatively smaller in women than in men.
 Also, there are discrepancies between the carpal tunnel area in women who suffer from the syndrome and those who do not.
-For instance, in case of a woman who has a very small carpal tunnel area as compared to another woman who has a small carpal tunnel area, the former will be more at risk of carpal tunnel syndrome.
+For instance, in the case of a woman who has a tiny carpal tunnel area as compared to another woman who has a little carpal tunnel area, the former will be more at risk of carpal tunnel syndrome.